mikul129/elephants_sort/README.md

 # elephant_sort
 ## Description

-This program is a solution to a problem whose command is in the file instruction.pdf
+This program is a solution to a problem, whose command is in the file instruction.pdf

 ## Documentation